dhebbeker/memorex-android/CONTRIBUTING.md

 # Coding Rules
 Before committing to this repository, please:
-* Use automatic code formating with the [project specific format](.idea/codeStyleSettings.xml).
+* Use automatic code formatting with the [project specific format](.idea/codeStyleSettings.xml).
 * Make sure your code does not introduce warnings or errors.
 * Test your contribution on the target device.
+* We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/dhebbeker/memorex-android/tags).
+* Project build configuration is setup for [Android Studio](https://developer.android.com/studio/index.html)